Let’s Clap for Cows!

-Sure, we oooh and aaah over cute cuddly dogs, kittens and bunnies.
-But what about cows?
-Today we celebrate them on National Cow Appreciation Day.
-Not only do these sweet, wide-eyed animals give us milk, cheese, and ice cream, but they also give us some great math.
-Cows’ eyes can see almost all the way around in every direction, and their noses can smell things from 5 miles away.
-Their stomachs have 4 parts to digest all the tough, scratchy grass they eat.
-Most amazing is the amount of milk they make: About 110,000 farms in the U.S. milk a total of 9 million cows, and the best cows make up to 25 gallons a day!
-So next time you drink a glass of milk, say thank-you to our furry farm friends.
+Sure, we oooh and aaah over cute kittens and bunnies…but what about cows?
+July 10 is National Cow Appreciation Day.
+These sweet, wide-eyed animals give us milk, cheese, ice cream – and lots of math.
+Cows’ noses can smell things from 5 miles away, and their stomachs have 4 parts to digest the scratchy grass they eat.
+Most amazing is that America’s 110,000 dairy farms milk a total of 9 million cows every day!
+So let’s thank our furry farm friends for that tasty ice cream.

 Wee ones: If you count 3 cows coming down the street, then see 1 more, what number is that cow?